Exoplanets as Sub-GeV Dark Matter Detectors

 where $\Gamma(a,b)$ is the incomplete gamma function.
 This scattering probability is a function of the optical depth, $\tau = \frac{3}{2} \,\sigma/\sigma_{\rm sat} $ where $\sigma_{\rm sat} = \pi R^2/N_{\rm SM}$ is the saturation cross section, $R$ the planetary radius, $N_{\rm SM}$ is the target particle number, and $\sigma$ is the DM-target cross section.
 To set sensitivity limits on DM scattering in Jupiters and brown dwarfs, we assume spheres of hydrogen with constant density.
 As gas giants are expected to be dominated by hydrogen, we expect a hydrogen sphere to be approximately representative.
 For example, Jupiter's composition is about $84 \, \%$ hydrogen, and $16\, \%$ helium~\cite{Guillot:2009ij}.

 Figure~\ref{fig:xsec} shows our sensitivity estimates for Jupiter-like planets and brown dwarfs to the DM parameter space for spin-dependent DM-proton scattering (see Sec.~V of the Supplementary Material for spin-independent, additional velocity dependent, and electron scattering results).
-We show a ``min'' cross section for the object as labelled, which corresponds to effectively all the DM being captured, and planets being maximally heated, producing the most striking signal.
+We show a ``min'' cross section for the object as labelled, which corresponds to effectively all the DM being captured (about $95\%$), and planets being maximally heated, producing the most striking signal.
 We also show a ``max'' cross section, which corresponds to the smallest DM capture fraction (about 10$\%$) that can be probed in the near future with JWST.
 This is likely the maximum cross section reach, as the temperatures corresponding to this lower scattering rate are approaching either the JWST minimum temperature detection threshold, or the expected background temperature, in most of the parameter space.
 The sensitivity curves become flat for brown dwarfs, as their larger escape velocity leads to the opacity limit being reached for some of the parameter space.
 Thus, increasing the DM capture cross section further in that region does not change the capture fraction.
-The lower end of the curves is truncated by the mass in which DM evaporates out of the system, leaving no sensitivity.
-Here, we have shown estimates for the evaporation mass, however we emphasize that this value is highly model dependent; see Supplementary Material for discussion.
+The lower end of the curves is truncated by the mass in which DM evaporates out of the system.
+Here, we have not included evaporation as this value is highly model dependent; see Supplementary Material for discussion.

 These sensitivities do not depend on the DM density profile or value; sensitivity to the cross sections shown only requires that the DM-heating is successfully detected.
 For more discussion of detection/search prospects, see the Supplementary Material.
 We show the earth heat flow bounds from Ref.~\cite{Bramante:2019fhi} for comparison, and direct detection (DD) bounds from DM-proton scattering~\cite{Gangi:2019zib, Aprile:2019dbj, Aprile:2019jmx,Liu:2019kzq}.
 Borexino(CR) shows limits from boosted DM from cosmic rays interactions~\cite{Cappiello:2018hsu, Bringmann:2018cvk,Ema:2018bih, Cappiello:2019qsw}.
 Note that these limits have different assumptions; the direct detection limits do not require any minimum annihilation cross section.